-а appealed to

-Dr. McLucas although the was

-recommended by the SPO.
-Since Program 647 c

-its own satellites, the principal conclusion

-be dedicated to EOI.
-Assistant Secretary Gr

-he is reluctant to go to Congress to support

-relay satellite for EOI in a White Air Force

-other hand, SAMSO wants to continue the prog gram and is studying

-ways in which it can be accomplished.
-Mr. P

-Dr. McLucas if the cost of the relay was in

-replied that it was not.
-However, the required was

-briefed as a cost related to EOI.
-Mr. Packa $\overline{\mathtt{r}}\mathtt{d}$ asked if the

-DRS should not be a Black program and Dr. Mc Lucas said it

-should if we finally agree that it is a dedi cated (single

-user) system.
-Mr. Packard felt that it woul d be a simple

-matter because putting the program into the NRP would not

-change the Air Force budget.
-Dr. McLucas sa id it was not as

-simple as that because Secretary Seamans and l General Ryan, to

-name a few people, would object.
-Mr. Packar d felt this was

-an internal DOD problem.
-Dr. McLucas replie

-looking for a decision but rather only wante

-o late to change

-the budget for FY 1972.
-Dr. McLucas was not

-FY 1972 but he was concerned about the large

-for acquisition later on.
-Dr. Schlesinger a

-(DRS) would be out of phase if the EOI progr

-down.
-Dr. McLucas replied that we are keepi

-in phase.
-Mr. Packard wondered whether it w

-ble to combine various functions with the DR

-felt it could be done but it seemed better n

-this application.
-In response to Mr. Packar

-there being a great deal of dead time in the

-replied that for pictures a day at 10 se

-would be a great deal of dead time.
-Mr. Pac

-that the situation be re-examined.
-Dr. McLu-

-Program 647 was not a good program to multip

-because of the 24-hour a day operational req

-present time, the TACSAT and the DCSP are no

-likewise he is not sure that the DRS can be

-DRS problem will continue to be worked by the

-if they can find a White use which can justi ry the program.
+appealed to Dr. McLucas although the was recommended by the SPO.
+Since Program 647 can relay between its own satellites, the principal conclusion was that the DRS be dedicated to EOI.
+Assistant Secretary Grant Hansen says he is reluctant to go to Congress to support a dedicated relay satellite for EOI in a white Air Force program.
+On the other hand, SAMSO wants to continue the program and is studying ways in which it can be accomplished.
+Mr. Packard asked Dr. McLucas if the cost of the relay was in the NRP and he replied that it was not.
+However, the required was briefed as a cost related to EOI.
+Mr. Päckard asked if the DRS should not be a black program and Dr. McLucas said it should if we finally agree that it is a dedicated (single user) system.
+Mr. Packard felt that it would be a simple matter because putting the program into the NRP would not change the Air Force budget.
+Dr. McLucas said it was not as simple as that because Secretary Seamans and General Ryan, to name a few people, would object.
+Mr. Packard felt this was an internal DOD problem.
+Dr. McLucas replied that he was not looking for a decision but rather only wanted to keep the ExCom informed. felt it was too late to change the budget for FY 1972, Dr. McLucas was not concerned about FY 1972 but he was concerned about the larger amounts required for acquisition later on.
+Dr. Schlesinger asked if (DRS) would be out of phase if the EOI program were slowed down.
+Dr. McLucas replied that we are keeping the two programs in phase.
+Mr. Packard wondered whether it would not be possible to combine various functions with the DRS.
+Dr. McLucas felt it could be done but it seemed better not to do so for this application.
+In response to Mr. Packard's question of there being a great deal of dead time in the DRS, Dr. McLucas replied that for pictures a day at 10 seconds each there would be a great deal of dead time.
+Mr. Packard suggested that the situation be re-examined.
+Dr. McLucas responded that Program 647 was not a good program to multiplex with the DRS because of the 24-hour a day operational requirement.
+At the present time, the TACSAT and the DCSP are not fully loaded; likewise he is not sure that the DRS can be fully loaded.